 The meeting point is Skaftafell Terminal by the main road.
 You can look up “Skaftafell Terminal” on Google Maps to find the exact location and driving directions.

-Driving time to Skaftafell from Reykjavík is around 4 hours and 30 minutes.
+Driving time to Skaftafell from Reykjavík is around 5 hours in good road conditions.
 If you arrive early, you can visit Skaftafell Terminal which offers free parking and has restrooms.

 Click on the map for the exact location and directions.

 Weather in Iceland is very unpredictable.
 For tours during winter: warm clothing as first layer, waterproof outdoor jacket and pants, hiking boots with high ankle protection, a hat and gloves are ideal.
 For tours during summer, bringing a light rain jacket and pants is in most cases enough protection.
 Icelanders often say, “If you don’t like the weather, just wait 5 minutes”.
 Jeans are not recommended for outdoor trips as they become very heavy and cold when they get wet.

 We encourage bringing hiking boots for glacier tours.
 They have to have hard on the sole and be tight around the ankle.
 If you don’t have them, we have them available for rent in all sizes while booking or at the glacier hike location for ISK 1,500 per pair with cash or card.